abhigarg28/abhigarg28.github.io/README.md

 * Subject matter expert for multiple products.
 * Responsible for design, development and unit testing of the Boomi products including enhancements and/or resolution of any issues that may be reported.

-### Graduate Research Assistant, Rutgers University, Camden, NJ				May 2014 - Aug 2014
+### Graduate Research Assistant, Rutgers University, Camden, NJ,				May 2014 - Aug 2014

 Worked on designing an algorithm to interpret complex, low template forensic DNA samples and created an easy to use desktop application to upload the data and view the results in graphical format.

-### System Engineer, Tata Consultancy Services, Bengaluru, India				 Jan 2011-Dec 2013
+### System Engineer, Tata Consultancy Services, Bengaluru, India,				 Jan 2011-Dec 2013

 Contributed in maintaining, developing and fixing bugs in an online billing system (FSCM/db-ebills) for Deutsche Bank.
 The system is used to maintain the trading business and to track, upload, view, dispute, accept, authorize and initiate payments in accordance with Deutsche Bank.
 Links: https://fscm.gtb.db.com and https://dbebills.db.com